sgunadhya/blog/content/review/story_of_your_life.md

 time's trajectory.
 Just as we have domain specific vocabulary to understand, interpret and act, the aliens developed the language which appears to be a domain Specific language for Time travel (or Time's trajectory).
-A person who understood the language could predict future.
+A person who understood the language could predict the future.

 An outstanding achievement of this story is pointing out that cause and effect reasoning might be one of the tools to understand causality or entropy or time's arrow, but